SEND Information Report

 - EMTAS – Ethnic Minority and Traveller Achievement Service

-Please note that for some referrals to be accepted by external agencies, the school must provide a range of evidence about how they have supported a child and where they are having specific difficulties.
-It can take time for a school to gather this information alongside the teacher, external agencies and parents/carers.
-It is necessary that the school takes time to fully ‘assess, plan, do and review’ the child’s attainment and progress in response to any provision to ensure the referral and support sought is appropriate for a child.
+Please note that for some referrals to be accepted by external agencies, the school must provide a range of evidence about how they have supported a child and where the child is experiencing specific difficulties.
+It can take time for a school to gather this information alongside teacher, external agencies and parents/carers.
+It is necessary that the school spends at least one cycle of the Graduated Approach to fully assess and monitor the impact of any provision to ensure the referral and support sought is appropriate for a child.

 For contact details and more information about SEND services in West Sussex, please see the West Sussex Local Offer.